Jinja2 - References

 Get Threat Finding Details

-Allows you to return a list of threat finding JSON blocks for AWS GuardDuty findings matching the response syntax specified below.
-Note: This is not currently supported by other threat finding types:
+Returns a list of threat finding JSON blocks for AWS GuardDuty findings matching the following response syntax:

 {{resource.get_threat_finding_details()}}